Demo Videos:

 • Lots of custom 3D animation = expensive.

-• Best voiceover: “I want to be a frog, or a unicorn!”
+• Clever script: “I want to be a frog, or a unicorn!”

 • Can you identify the problem, solution, target audience, product…or even the company?